Tuesday, June 18, 2013

 Hopefully, the White Sox' 2005-present resurgence, under (now former) manager Ozzie Guillen and general manager Kenny Williams will help them build rivalries with AL Central opponents Detroit, Cleveland and Minnesota, and they can have better attendance as a result of both the winning and the rivalries.

-Going In.
-To get to "The Cell" (or "The Phone Booth") from downtown, take the Chicago Transit Authority's Red Line (the Elevated, or "The El") train to "Sox-35th."
+To get to "The Cell" (or "The Phone Booth") from downtown, take the Chicago Transit Authority's Red Line L train to "Sox-35th."
 It’s about a 12-minute ride, making it twice as fast as from Midtown Manhattan to Yankee Stadium, 3 times as fast as from Midtown Manhattan to Citi Field.
-A single ride, as in New York, is $2.25.
-A one-day Full Fare Pass is $5.75, a 3-day pass is $14.
+A single ride is $2.25, cheaper than in New York.
+A one-day Full Fare Pass is $10, a 3-day pass is $20.

 You’ll be most likely to enter by the home plate gate at 35th & Shields.
 Unlike Wrigley Field, the park is not surrounded by bars, famous or otherwise.
 Unfortunately, McCuddy's Tavern, the legendary saloon that was on the site, across from Comiskey Park, did not, as was promised to its owners, get rebuilt across the street.
 Instead, the site of old Comiskey is just a parking lot for the new one.

 Prior to a refit about 10 years ago, new Comiskey looked a lot like the 1976-2008 edition of Yankee Stadium, with two decks of blue seats wrapping from the left field pole around home plate to the right field pole, with a white wall bracketing the outfield bleachers.
-But complaints about the place being a "Mallpark" led to some changes, including new green seats, more bleacher seats, removing the top couple of rows in the upper deck and replacing them with a slightly overhanging roof, and better concession stands.
+But complaints about the place being a "Mallpark" -- especially after Camden Yards in Baltimore opened just one year later, making the White Sox' new home almost instantly obsolete -- led to some changes, including new green seats, more bleacher seats, removing the top couple of rows in the upper deck and replacing them with a slightly overhanging roof, and better concession stands.
 It does look better -- if a bit less like the park where I (and many of you) grew up.

 Like its predecessor, U.S. Cellular Field has an "exploding scoreboard" that lights up, and shoots off fireworks, for a White Sox home run or a White Sox win.
 It's not a replica of either of the first two boards -- the original exploding scoreboard, at the old Comiskey, lasted from 1960 to 1982 and was replaced in time for the 1983 All-Star Game -- but it upholds the tradition.
 Legend has it that, upset by the "unprofessionalism" of the original 1960 board, Casey Stengel brought sparklers into the Yankee dugout, and when a Yankee homered, he had the sparklers lit, and the Yankees jumped up and down in the dugout in mock celebration.